How To Build a Loyalty App For Customer Engagement: A 7-Step Guide

 Before you write a brief or talk to a developer, pin down one primary business problem you're solving:

 Your goal determines every downstream decision: which features matter, what the reward structure looks like, which integrations are essential, and how you'll measure success.
-Programs built without a specific goal tend to over-engineer features nobody uses and under-invest in the mechanics that would actually move the needle.
+Programs built without a specific goal tend to over-engineer features nobody uses and under-invest in the mechanics that actually drive results.

-Useful benchmark: Aldi Ireland's goal was simple, drive promotional competition entries tied to grocery purchases.
+One useful benchmark: Aldi Ireland's goal was simple -- drive promotional competition entries tied to grocery purchases.
 That single, focused objective meant we could build a receipt-scan and prize-draw platform in 12 weeks, without feature bloat.

 Your customer data already tells you more than most loyalty briefs do.
 Before you design anything, look at three numbers:

-Churn point — At what point do customers typically stop coming back?
-If 60% of first-time buyers never return, your loyalty program should be designed to get them to purchase #2, not to reward people who already come back 10 times a year.
+Churn point: At what point do customers typically stop coming back?
+If 60% of first-time buyers never return, your loyalty program should be designed to get them to purchase number two -- not to reward people who already come back 10 times a year.

-Audience segmentation matters.
-Gen Z engages with gamification — streaks, challenges, leaderboards.
+Audience segmentation matters more than most teams expect.
+Gen Z engages with gamification -- streaks, challenges, leaderboards.
 Millennials convert on cashback and tier status.
 B2B trade buyers (like Sanbra Fyffe's plumbing contractors) respond to tangible rewards tied to purchase volume.
 Don't design the same program for all three.

 Most loyalty apps fail not because they lack features, but because they built the wrong ones first.
 Here's how to prioritize: